Topological and Temporal Stability Analysis of the Lightning Network

-The most comprehensive and up-to-date study is also done by Zabka et al. (2024)\cite{Zabka2024}, who analyzed over seven million network messages across ten reconstructed network snapshots from 2019 to 2021.
-Their work revealed that the top 5\% of nodes handle the majority of transaction paths, and that centrality inequality (measured by the \textit{Gini} index) increased by more than 15 points during the observed period.
+The most comprehensive and up-to-date study is also done by Zabka et al. (2024)\citep{Zabka2024}, who analysed ten reconstructed network snapshots from 2019 to 2021.
+Their work revealed that the top 5\% of nodes handle the majority of transaction paths, and that centrality inequality (measured by the \textit{Gini index}) increased by more than 15 points during the observed period.
 These findings suggest growing structural centralization, raising critical concerns about the network's resilience, fairness, and user privacy.
-Complementing this empirical approach, Guasoni et al.\cite{Guasoni2024} explored LN topologies from a theoretical standpoint.
+Complementing this empirical approach, Guasoni et al.\citep{Guasoni2024} explored LN topologies from a theoretical standpoint.
 They demonstrated that minimizing routing costs can inherently lead to centralized structures.
 Their work showed that finding the globally optimal topology is NP-complete and that intuitive configurations, such as star topologies, are not always cost-optimal.

 Despite covering broader time windows and introducing new topology-related metrics, current research still provides only a partial view of what full-scale network science analysis could offer.
 A more holistic and temporally consistent approach is needed to fully capture the dynamic structural properties of the LN.